eagronin/sv-weather-prepare/README.md

 Missing values across all attributes and samples:  0
 ```

 The original data has a column 'Element' with TMIN and TMAX as values.
-First, we reshape the data to convert the Element column to two TMIN and TMAX columns by creating two datasets for TMIN and TMAX, respectively, and then joining the datasets.
+First, we reshape the data to convert the Element column into two TMIN and TMAX columns by creating two datasets for TMIN and TMAX, respectively, and then joining the datasets.
 Next, we remove leap days (i.e. February 29th) from the dataset for the purpose of subsequent analysis and visualization.

 ```python
 def transform_weather_data():